How to Choose the Best Leaky Gut Supplements.

 Leaky gut is a serious but widely misunderstood intestinal condition that deserves more of your attention, especially if you’re constantly fighting digestive problems.

-In its simplest terms, leaky gut is a condition that creates small holes in the intestinal walls.
+In its simplest terms, a leaky gut is a condition that creates small holes in the intestinal walls.
 Bacteria, toxins, and other harmful debris use those holes to infiltrate the bloodstream and other healthy tissues.

 A growing body of research now associates leaky gut with numerous symptoms and several chronic diseases.
-Is it possible that leaky gut is the invisible culprit causing your IBS, lupus, or Crohn’s disease?
+Is it possible that a leaky gut is the invisible culprit causing your IBS, lupus, or Crohn’s disease?

 If so, it’s not a lost cause!
 Leaky gut supplements like probiotics, digestive enzymes, and collagen have the power to restore your health.

 Leaky Gut and Your Digestive System